Here’s Everything You Should Know About the Supplementary Retirement Scheme (SRS) Account

 Here’s an extremely simplified example, ignoring all other tax reliefs available:

 But early this year, you landed a new job and are now earning $50,000 annually.
-This means that, come tax season next year, you’ll need to cough up $550 (on the first $40,000 of income) + $700 (7% of the $10,000 increment) = $1,250 in income tax.
+This means that come tax season next year, you’ll need to cough up $550 (on the first $40,000 of income) + $700 (7% of the $10,000 increment) = $1,250 in income tax.
 That’s over double the amount you paid this year!

 However, if you open an SRS account this year and deposit $10,000 in there, you’ll be given tax relief on that $10,000.
-This brings you back to your previous income bracket, and your income tax “bill” will drop down to $550 once more.
+This brings you back to your previous income bracket, and your income tax “bill” will drop to $550 once more.
 You’d be saving $700 on income tax.

 Yes, there are limits to SRS contributions.

-Before you start trying to deposit your windfall from your en bloc sale in your Supplementary Retirement Scheme (SRS) account, know that there are two limits in place to keep people from abusing the scheme to avoid taxes: (a) annual SRS contribution limits and (b) personal income tax relief cap.
+Before you start trying to deposit your windfall from your en bloc sale in your Supplementary Retirement Scheme (SRS) account, know that there are 2 limits in place to keep people from abusing the scheme to avoid taxes: (a) annual SRS contribution limits and (b) personal income tax relief cap.

 For (a) annual SRS contribution limits, there’s a maximum of how much you can contribute to your SRS account each year.
-Here are the latest SRS caps as of 2022:
+Here are the latest SRS caps as of 2024:

 Account holder Maximum yearly contribution